Skip to main content

 Disclosure

-Because we often use the terms “bank,” “banking” or “banker” in our marketing materials, we make sure account applicants new to LVCU understand that the account is not being opened in a bank.
+Because we often use the terms “bank,” “banking” or “banker” in our marketing materials, customers new to a credit union may not be clear on the distinction.
+We make sure account applicants new to LVCU understand that the account is being opened with a credit union, not a bank, and identify the province we’re authorized to operate in.
 We call this process onboarding.
-Customers new to a credit union may not be clear on the distinction.
-We verify that they understand the account is with a credit union and not a bank.

 Identifying deposit insurance system